tciodaro/mit_ds_course/IBM RH Project Octavio/Docs/Project/.ipynb_checkpoints/IBM Charter-checkpoint.md

 ## Metrics

 * Qualitative goal: Estimate if an employee would be willing to leave the company for a similar wage based on its caracteristics
-*
-* Benchmarking: Recall (TP/TP+FN) >=  95% as the main goal is to practively take action to prevent good employee to leave, it is more important to correctly map the unsatisfied employee than wrongly classify a true satisfied employee.
+* Benchmarking: Positive attition Recall (TP/FP+TP) as the main goal is to practively take action to prevent good employee to leave, it is more important to correctly map the unsatisfied employee than wrongly classify a true satisfied employee.

 ## Planning